gemc/home/_examples/basic/simple_flux.md

 ## Output

-The `gstreamer` option is used to select the name and format of the output.
-Two simultaneous streams are selected, `ROOT` and `CSV`:
+The %%gstreamer%% option selects the output name and format.
+Two simultaneous streams are selected:
+ROOT and CSV.

 ```yaml
 gstreamer: